 The same company published my second book Chuck and Spark Explore the Park – a fully illustrated children’s story.
 Soon after, my publisher was shut down and my two precious books went out of print.
 All that was left was the inventory on my shelf at home.
 A flurry of calls came from other publishers looking to profit by charging me to re-publish my book.
 I felt deflated.

-Still, I had to toil.
+No matter the process, I ad to toil.
 Writing a book is an arduous task.
 Promoting one is another beast entirely.
 Seven years in, and authoring has offered me a business card, so to speak.
 It has opened myriad doors for paid speaking and consulting I never would have accessed without those credentials after my name.

-This year, I ventured into a new WILD WORLD.
+This year, I ventured into a new corridor.
 I self-published for the first time.
 My fourth book – a novella titled Waking Up Grateful: Turning a Painful Past into a Purposeful Present - is, by far, my favorite work.
 I wanted to experience self-publishing as part of my author journey.
 It has exceeded expectations.
-I am learning new tools, rebuilding my web site, learning to create promotional videos, repurposing blogs, AND I am selling books.
+I am learning new tools, rebuilding my web site, learning to create promotional videos, and repurposing blogs.

 Email me at BeASeedPlanter@outlook.com.